Oleksandr-Zhabenko/aftovolio/README.md

 not to break them in the analysis.
 For the general case, it should be borne in mind that auxiliar or dependent words can go after the independent or the main, so this should be considered separately (and attach such words to the previous, not to the next).
-Currently, the generalized version of aftovolio-general-simple supports both.

 ## Advice how to use the programs